LNoeltner1/Group-Project-1/README.md

 <<<<<<< HEAD

 User Story:
 "It isn't always easy monitoring what my kids watch on the internet when I'm not around.I want to keep my kids entertained with safe content while I'm occupied elsewhere.
-I love this app because it allows my kids to surf the web with all adult content filtered out."
+I love this app because it allows my kids to surf the web with all explicit content filtered out."
 -Supermom